A Deep Dive Into “Deep Down In The South” By Whiskey Myers

 Seeing Whiskey Myers perform “Deep Down in the South” live is an experience unto itself.
 The band’s raw energy and tight musicianship shine through, with extended jams that showcase their instrumental prowess.

 It’s the kind of song that can turn a tepid crowd into a roaring, dancing mass of humanity.
-The call-and-response sections are tailor-made for audience participation, creating a bond between band and fans that’s electric.
+The call-and-response sections are tailor-made for audience participation, creating a bond between the band and fans that is electric.

 Whiskey Myers Discography